dockersamples/labspace-mcp-gateway/.labspace/03-adding-a-complex-mcp-server.md

 ## Next steps

-You now have two MCP servers configured, but almost 100 tools!
+You now have two MCP servers configured, but over 100 tools!
 Each tool consumes tokens and context when being sent to the LLM.
 This slows down every request, increases costs, and can even confuse many models.

 In the next section, you'll learn how to filter the tools the MCP Gateway exposes.